Senior Dog Loose Stool: Food vs Digestion (+ When to Worry)

 4. Observe for 5 Days

-If stool firms up, digestion was the driver.
+If stool firms up, digestion was likely the problem, not the food.
 No change after 5 days?
 Then evaluate the food: protein source, fiber profile, fat content.

 Common Mistakes That Make Loose Stool Worse